vhs/nomos/README.md

 Membership management system made VHS-centric

-SQL file for database setup is in base directory.
+See tools folder for development-server setup.

-Default username is vhs and password is standard password.
+Default username for testing is vhs / password